izelnakri/riotjs-redux-experiment/README.md

 - test that store change should update selector
 - remove redundant package.json dependencies, check them for README(git clone from VPS and check everything)
 - find the redux-form and redux-localstorage solution without react
-- make sourcemaps work for js + css
-- optimize the gulp build process

 some other things I might do in future:
-- copy sharing = backend / frontend / multi-lang
+- copy sharing = backend / frontend / multi-lang | write the logic for ruby
-- fingerprinting for assets(so very long cache durations)
 - deployment(probably capistrano), heroku deployment works
 - form validations
 - tests (unit test on the store, API test)